phillxnet/bareos-storage/README.md

 ## Environmental Variables

-Directors & File deamons contact Storage daemons with instructions on what files to:
+Director & File deamons contact Storage daemons with instructions on what files to:
 - (Backup) receive from a director associated File daemon.
 - (Restore) send to a director associated File deamon.
 This password must tally with that held by the Director for this image's resulting container hostname.